StetHD/tarifa-book/usage/device.md

 # device

-`tarifa device` print ids of your connected devices.
-The `--verbose` option allows to output more informations.
+`tarifa device` prints the identifiers of your connected devices.
+The `--verbose` option allows to output more data.

 ```
 Usage: tarifa device